dvaser/blogdvase/README.md

+# What is blogdvase?
-# blogdvase is a blog example with Bootstrap5
+## This is blog example with Bootstrap5